 Can my dentist remove tooth bonding?

-Yes, your dentist can remove tooth bonding.
+Yes, our dentist can remove tooth bonding.
 The process involves using a drill and/or a laser to remove the bonding material from the tooth.
-It’s important to note that only a dentist should perform this procedure to avoid damaging the tooth structure.
-If you’re unhappy with your tooth bonding, it’s best to schedule an appointment with your dentist to discuss your options.
+Only a dentist should perform this procedure to avoid damaging the tooth structure.
+If you’re unhappy with your tooth bonding, it’s best to schedule an appointment with our dentist to discuss your options.

 Is a dental bonding procedure painful?